manavsehgal/opentheme/README.md

 # OpenTheme

-Powerful theme using Semantic UI for rapidly creating awesome websites on GitHub Pages.
+Powerful Theme for Websites and Single Page Apps on GitHub Pages.

 View live demo and docs at http://opentheme.co